Edw-Zhao/yearly-film-statistics/README.md

 # About This Project / Me

- This is a simple API project that displays statistics of theatrical film releases for the desired input year.
+ This is a simple API fetch project that displays statistics of theatrical film releases for the desired input year.
 This was a learning experience for me to simultaneously learn JSON data handling with Vue.js as a new framework to reach my aspirations of a career in front-end development.